Skip to Content

 • 8 ounces Sparkling Lemonade

-• 3 ounces Minty Simple Syrup, See note
+• 3 ounces Minty Simple Syrup See note

 • 2 ounces Pimm’s No.1 Liqueur

-• 2 Strawberries
+• 2 Strawberry

 • 1 small Seedless Cucumber